RHInception/cacophony/README.md

 # cacophony
-Simple REST Api for automagic SSL certificate generation.
+Simple REST Api for automatic SSL certificate generation.

 **Note**: This tool is currently targeting development like environments.
 It's not recommended to use cacophony for anything sensitive or production related yet.